MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/rss-hashing-types.md

 If this flag combination is set, the NIC should perform the hash calculations as specified for the NDIS_HASH_TCP_IPV6 case.
 However, if the packet does not contain a TCP header, the NIC should compute the hash as specified for the NDIS_HASH_IPV6 case.

+For example, if the packet is fragmented, then it may not contain the TCP header.
+In that case, the NIC should compute the hash only over the IP header.

 ### <a name="ndis_hash_udp_ipv6--ndis_hash_ipv6"></a> NDIS_HASH_UDP_IPV6 | NDIS_HASH_IPV6

 If this flag combination is set, the NIC should perform the hash calculations as specified for the NDIS_HASH_UDP_IPV6 case.
 However, if the packet does not contain a UDP header, the NIC should compute the hash as specified for the NDIS_HASH_IPV6 case.